Festivals & Events

 The Shinjo Matsuri floats are designated a UNESCO Intangible Cultural Heritage

 Approximately half a million visitors attend this festival

 The floats are inspired by themes from kabuki performances

 This festival takes place over the course of three days in three stages: the night festival, the main festival, and the final festival.
 For exact dates, check out the official website .

-The floats are accompanied by local groups of musicians and dancers.
+The floats are accompanied by musicians and dancers.
 Groups face off in traditional song and dance performances.
 Don't be shy about cheering on different groups as they perform.

 Snack on local treats

 Be sure to visit some of the festival's 300 food stalls.
 The festival boasts an impressive variety of Japanese food and drink.

 The mesmerizing floats are works of art.
 Each of the floats is decorated with different characters, animals, or historical figures from Japanese folklore and famous Kabuki scenes.

 Proudly displayed throughout the event, the floats are constructed by various municipalities within the city through the course of the year.